-The moose rut begins in earnest around the last two weeks in September but mature bulls will often begin scraping their antlers in early September in preparation of this.
+The moose rut usually begins in earnest around the last two weeks in September but mature bulls will often begin scraping their antlers in early September in preparation of this.
+We would like to make note here that over the past several seasons we have noticed that what was the normal time for moose to begin rutting, has been fluctuating from early September to the last of September.
+This appears to be common in other locations across Newfoundland also.
+We do not know the reason.
 Movement of Moose is far greater during the rut at which time we use “calling" extensively.
 Moose hunting is best for the first few hours after daylight and again at the last few hours before dark.
 Moose are generally shy animals and they have a very acute sense of smell and hearing.
 They also have fairly good eyesight and pick up unnatural movement very rapidly.
 It is well advised that moose hunters wear clothing that does not make a scraping sound when it comes in contact with brush, as often these animals have to be stalked to get into a suitable shooting position without getting "winded" by them.
 Shooting distances are most often less than 100 yards but hunters need to be able to shoot 200 yards if required.
+We cannot stress the importance of sighting in and practicing your shooting skills with your rifle prior to your arrival in Newfoundland to conduct any hunt.
 Rifles used for moose hunting should be 270 caliber or greater with at least 180 grain bullets.
 All rifles used for moose hunting should be sighted in for 200 yards.
 We strongly emphasize that moose hunters try and make a heart or lung shot if available.
 Animals that are hit in the legs or stomach area will most likely carry the bullet away and not be found because of the dense ground cover found in most areas of Newfoundland.
 Tracking animals under these conditions can be, and as in most cases, near impossible.